matthew-2000/matthew-2000/README.md

 ## Who I Am

-- 👨‍🎓 Pursuing a master's degree in Computer Science, specializing in Software Engineering and IT Management, at the University of Salerno.
-Graduated in Computer Science from the University of Salerno in 2021.
+- 👨‍🎓 Pursuing a Master's Degree in Computer Science, specializing in Software Engineering and IT Management, at the University of Salerno.
+Bacherol's Degree in Computer Science at University of Salerno in 2021.
 - 📱 Mobile developer with expertise in native app development for Android (Java and Kotlin) and iOS (UIKit and SwiftUI).
 Experience in hybrid app development using Flutter.
 - 🕶️ Interested in and experienced with Augmented Reality (AR) and Virtual Reality (VR) projects.
 - 🤖 Knowledge of Artificial Intelligence.